 I’m issuing a challenge; stop by the comment section that’s located right underneath this franchise blog post, and enter into a debate with me.
-Go ahead; share your reasons for not engaging the services of a competent lawyer as you near the finish line.
+Go ahead; share your reasons for not hiring a lawyer as you near the finish line.

 The finish line I’m referring to is the one involving your signature.
 The franchise information that you’ve gathered all comes into play as you lift your pen up and prepare to sign your life away.
 (Kidding!
 You’re not signing your life away.)